- Stakeholder Overview, Theory and

 - Communications theory

 - Identifying the current and optimum levels for each

 Art: Managing Stakeholder Attitudes.
 A very significant proportion of the risks around most projects are people based.
 The only way to identify, manage and/or mitigate these risks is by effective two-way communication designed to effect changes in key stakeholder's attitudes towards your project.

 Art: Stakeholder Management from the perspective of Sun Tzu.
 The supremacy of strategy over tactics, and tactics over reaction, in crafting effective stakeholder relationships.

 Prs: 7½ tips for managing internal stakeholders: engaging stakeholders for maximum effect.
-Every action and activity involves stakeholders (but they may be different every time) These tips help you to know who is important for your success and communicate effectively to achieve a successful engagement: information is the basis of communication and comes in various disguises.
+Every action and activity involves stakeholders (but they may be different every time).
+Knowing who is important for your success makes you more effective, using a structured approach enables most effective use of your scarce resources, and communication is the key to successful engagement: information is the basis of communication and comes in various disguises.
+These 7.5 tips help you to know who is important for your success and communicate effectively to achieve a successful engagement: information is the basis of communication and comes in various disguises:

 Art: Stakeholders - from confrontation to engagement.
 For most stakeholders, how you choose to deal with them is largely up to you.
 This article outlines the three basic ways you can deal with stakeholders.